lf-edge/ekuiper/docs/en_US/extension/portable/python_sdk.md

 To run python plugin, there are two prerequisites in the runtime environment:
 1. Install Python 3.x environment.
-2. Install ekuiper package by `pip install ekuiper`.
+2. Install nng and ekuiper package by `pip install nng ekuiper`.

+By default, the eKuiper portable plugin runtime will run python script with `python userscript.py`.
+If users have multiple python instance or an alternative python executable command, they can specify the python command in [the configuration file](../../operation/configuration_file.md#portable-plugin-configurations).

 ## Development